haileymeadow/MycroMaps/README.md

 - [Download and install RStudio](https://rstudio.com/) (Optional, but recommended for an enhanced R programming environment)
 - [Download and install QGIS](https://qgis.org/) (Optional, but recommended for spatial analysis and GIS integration)

+## Contributing

+I welcome any and all contributions to this project!
+I am a beginner in learning GitHub, and have only general knowledge of plotting in R and GIS.
+This project is to help grow my skillsets.

+## Acknowledgements

+- Special thanks to the mycology and protozoology communities for their data and insights.
+- This project was inspired by fieldwork and research conducted at [Pennsylvania Western University](https://sai.calu.edu/farm/) and inspired by other projects such as [SPUN](https://www.spun.earth/), [fungiMap](https://fungimap.org.au/), and [MyCoPortal](https://www.mycoportal.org/portal/index.php).